Gulf Breeze Recovery provides tips for helping someone who is addicted.

 - You have been trying it on your own, and it isn’t working.
 There is no shame or judgment in that, it’s just time to try something different.

-Gulf Breeze Recovery understands addiction and has a program that addresses the individual needs of each guest.
-They have a well-trained professional staff and a holistic program that treats not just addiction, but the mental, physical and overall health of each person.
+At Gulf Breeze Recovery, we understand addiction and we have a program that addresses the individual needs of each guest.
+Our well-trained professional staff and a holistic program not only treat addiction, but also the mental, physical and overall health of each person.

-If you or a loved one are battling addiction or relapse and looking for a holistic, non-12-step based facility that can help make a difference contact us at Gulf Breeze Recovery or call: 833.551.2356 to speak to an addiction expert to learn more about how our program has helped so many people overcome their addiction and embrace life.
-We help people not just to survive, but to THRIVE®.
+If you or a loved one are battling addiction or relapse and looking for a holistic, non-12-step based facility that can help make a difference contact us at Gulf Breeze Recovery or call 833.551.2304 to speak to an addiction expert to learn more about how our program has helped so many people overcome their addiction and embrace life.